 That is why Spain's football is interesting right now.
 The style is established.
 What still needs proving is whether that style carries enough edge when matches stop being tidy.

-Spain's final 26 is still pending.
-FIFA's squad rules explainer says the official lists only become final on 2 June, so the next serious watchpoint is which returning or recovering leaders appear on that final sheet.
+Spain's final 26 is now official.
+FIFA's squad rules explainer shows that the official lists became final on 2 June, so the next serious watchpoint is which returning or recovering leaders are now available on that final sheet.

 Spain quick answers